Henry Winkler: 1973–1984: Happy Days and stardom

-Post- Happy Days
+1984–1991: Post-Happy Days

 After Happy Days ended in 1984, Winkler was typecast, and could not get acting roles until 1991.
 He later stated that his "agent would put me out there and people would say, 'You know, he's great, he's a wonderful guy, really good actor.
 Funny, So funny.
 But he was the Fonz.'"
-Winkler, who desired to be a working actor, felt "rudderless" during this period; desiring to continue a presence in the industry, he started the production company Fair Dinkum Productions in the late 1970s.
+Winkler, who desired to be a working actor, felt "rudderless" during this period; desiring to continue a presence in the industry, he started the production company Fair Dinkum Productions in 1976 that was affiliated with Paramount Pictures for film and ABC for television rights.
 The name fair dinkum was taken from Australian English slang, meaning something is "honest" or "authentic".
-In 1987, he inked a new feature film and development pact with the studio.
+The company launched spin-off companies like Monument Pictures for feature films, music publishing company Kindness of Strangers and J-Z Productions (later JZM Productions), named after his children, for family products.
+In 1987, he inked a new feature film and development pact with Paramount Pictures.

 In 1984, Winkler directed, and was executive producer for, the CBS Schoolbreak Special: "All the Kids Do It" starring Scott Baio, which won the 1985 Daytime Emmy for Outstanding Children's Special and was nominated for the 1985 Daytime Emmy for Outstanding Directing in Children's Programming.
 In addition to a few episodes of television sitcoms that he directed in the late 1990s and early 2000s, Winkler directed his first theatrical release in 1988, Memories of Me with Billy Crystal.
 In 1993, he directed his second theatrical release, Cop and a Half, a film produced by Ron Howard's company, Imagine Entertainment, and starring Burt Reynolds.

 Winkler was an executive producer for Rob Reiner's second film as a director, The Sure Thing (1985).
 He was also the executive producer for the original MacGyver television series, which won the Genesis Award for Best TV Drama in 1991, and for Dead Man's Gun, which won the Bronze Wrangler in 1998.
 In 1988, he was the executive producer for the ABC Afterschool Special: A Family Again starring Jill Eikenberry and Michael Tucker.
 In addition, he was the executive producer for a number of series, including Sightings and So Weird.
 In 2002, he partnered with Michael Levitt to revamp and update The Hollywood Squares for the fifth season of the 1998 reboot.
 It was nominated for a Daytime Emmy Award for Outstanding Game Show in 2003.